inductiva/inductiva/docs-sources/openfoam/run-exafoam-microbenchmark.md

 # Run the MB9 Microbenchmark from ExaFOAM
 In this tutorial we will show you how to use the Inductiva API to run an advanced OpenFOAM case that requires significant computing power.

-## Objective
-The goal of this tutorial is to demonstrate how to run the `MB9 Microbenchmark from ExaFOAM` use case from the CFD Tutorials, available in the [official ExaFOAM documentation](https://exafoam.eu/benchmarks/).
+We will cover the `MB9 Microbenchmark from ExaFOAM` use case from the CFD Tutorials, available in the [official ExaFOAM documentation](https://exafoam.eu/benchmarks/).

 ## Prerequisites